Why Do You Need an RFC Form?

 The impairment does not meet or equal the Listing of Impairments; and

-A determination of ability to perform substantial gainful activity (SGA) is required such as
+A determination of ability to perform substantial gainful activity (SGA) is required

 Title II disability insurance benefits (DIB) and childhood disability benefits (CDB) claims;